COVID-19 (Coronavirus): FAQ

 In our medical offices:

-- Patients will be screened for COVID-19 symptoms upon arrival.
+- Patients will have their temperature checked and be screened for COVID-19 symptoms upon arrival.

 - Patients and staff will practice physical distancing in our waiting areas and clinical areas.

 - All staff will be equipped with appropriate protective equipment.